-This recipe is inspired by an amazing day on the Adriatic coast.
+This recipe is inspired by an amazing day on the Southern Adriatic coast.
 After teaching a Qigong workshop in Italy, I spent a few magical days in the charming beach town of Sirolo.
 Of course there’s nothing to do but relax and eat fish!
 The sky and sea were calm and brilliant blue.
 We lounged under umbrellas all day, while the aroma of roasted garlic, olives, and the freshest fish beckoned us from the restaurant.

 Authentic Mediterranean fish stew is brimming with garlic, saffron, and Omega-3 fatty acids.
 This Paleo-adapted version is low in carbs, using tasty celeriac instead of potatoes.
 Saffron is an anti-cancer brain booster that pairs well with fish, and is also said to have aphrodisiac qualities.
 Those Italians know everything!
 Wild oily fish is one of the world’s most potent brain foods.
 However large wild fish contains mercury and is often over-fished, so it’s best to eat smaller wild fish.
 Small fish reproduce more quickly and have lower concentrations of toxins.
 To minimize mercury, avoid large fish such as tuna, swordfish, bluefish, cod, and halibut.
 Instead look for smaller wild fish such as salmon, sardines, anchovies, mackerel, or herring.